 The responsibility of research in the 21st century

-Former German Chancellor Helmut Schmidt's speech at the ceremony on 11 January 2011 Berlin
+Former German Chancellor Helmut Schmidt's speech at the ceremony on 11th January 2011 in Berlin

 That the Max Planck Society has invited this very old man to give a lecture, for the third time in my life, I find quite touching.
 But I doubt that I actually have anything to offer you.
 If my deceased wife Loki were standing here in my place, because of her many and varied encounters with scientists from the Max Planck Institutes and those known from joint expeditions she would express her appreciation and thanks to the Society in a song of high praise.
 But I want to add this: as a citizen of our country I feel the same gratitude for the enormous overall achievements of the scientists and researchers in the Max Planck Society.
 I'd like to mention two of them especially, Reimar Lüst and Hubert Markl, from whom I personally learned a great deal.